flutter/packages/packages/stager/README.md

 ### StagerApp

-A StagerApp displays a list of Scenes, allow the user to select from all available Scenes.
-Because Scenes can contain their own Navigators, the StagerApp overlays a back button on top of the Scenes.
+A StagerApp displays a list of StagerScenes, allow the user to select from all available StagerScenes.
+Because StagerScenes can contain their own Navigators, the StagerApp overlays a back button on top of the StagerScenes.

 ## Demo